adebard/titanium-android-telephonymanager/README.md

 Note: so far some people have conflict about different behavior of  output.
 There are reports that some SIMs cause this method to return null.

-Some phone companies do not record the telephone number in the sim
+Some phone companies do not record the telephone number in the SIMs.